-a) Financial liabilities at fair value through profit or loss b) Other financial liabilities measured at amortized cost
+Financial liabilities at fair value through profit or loss a)

 Financial liabilities at fair value through profit or loss are financial liabilities held for trading.
 A financial liability is classified in this category if incurred principally for the purpose of trading or payment in the short term.
 Derivatives (if any) are also categorized as held for trading unless they are designated as hedges.